khou22/khou22.github.io/_posts/2016-07-22-swift-tableview-basics-how-to-create-and-populate-tables.md

 {% endhighlight %}

 <br class="post-line-break">
-Initialize the class and connect it to the storyboard
+Initialize the class and connect it to the storyboard.
 {% highlight swift %}
 class ViewController: UIViewController, UITableViewDelegate, UITableViewDataSource { ... }
 {% endhighlight %}